ILEC Conference Centre

 In recent years, internationalisation in Brazilian higher education institutions (HEI) has been based on individual requests to grant bodies.
 This left the HEIs out of the selection process and all were treated equally without definition of their priorities for internationalisation.
 Capes’ new program takes regional and national differences into account, based on building sustainable partnerships with foreign institutions, but also stipulates that individual HEIs need to meet pre-set goals to maintain funding.

-Speakers: Arlene Griffiths, Director, Client Relations and Business Development UK & US, IDP Education Ltd; TBC
+Speaker: Arlene Griffiths, Director, Client Relations and Business Development UK & US, IDP Education Ltd